zq9278/PressurePulseHostController_electron/tools/device-control.md

 ```

 If you get `ERR`, check that the service is active, the socket permissions allow your user, and the backlight path matches your hardware (`ls /sys/class/backlight`).

+## Troubleshooting
+- Permission denied on socket: confirm your user is in `device-control` (`id` shows the group).
+If not, `sudo usermod -aG device-control <user>` then log out/in (or `newgrp device-control`) and `sudo systemctl restart device-control`.
+Socket/dir should be `drwxrwx--- root:device-control /run/device-control` and `srw-rw---- root:device-control /run/device-control/device-control.sock`.
+- Socket missing in app: ensure service is active (`systemctl status device-control`), and the socket path matches `DEVICE_CONTROL_SOCK` (default `/run/device-control/device-control.sock`).
+- Backlight path wrong: set `BACKLIGHT_DIR=/sys/class/backlight/<name>` in the unit env and restart service.
+Use `ls /sys/class/backlight` to pick the correct entry.
+- Temporary permissive test (not recommended long-term): `sudo chmod 666 /run/device-control/device-control.sock` then retry `socat`; revert to 660 once group access works.